-Our results highlight how landscapes react to landsliding and how they evolve after a large perturbation such as the 2009 Morakot typhoon.
-Between 2015 and 2016, the activity of the Paolai slow landslide mostly consists in transferring about 2×10^9 kg (about 1×10^6 m3) of materials form the landslide top to the landslide toe over roughly 100 to 200 m.
+Our results highlight how landscapes react to landsliding and how they evolve after a large perturbation such as Typhoon Morakot in 2009.
+Between 2015 and 2016, the activity of the Paolai slow landslide mostly consists of transferring about 2×10^9 kg (about 1×10^6 m3) of material from the landslide top to the landslide toe over roughly 100 to 200 m.
 After 2016, a significant event of erosion of the landslide occurs, with more than 3×10^9 kg of sediment removed, including most of the sediment previously deposited on the landslide toe.
-This corresponds to a particularly rapid evacuation of the sediment, especially in the alluvial context of the Laonong river, that is yet consistent with predictions obtained with a morphodynamic model by Croissant et al. (2017) for bedrock rivers.
-It is likely that the position of the landslide in the outer bank of a meander has favoured sediment export efficiency.
-Despite this landslide activity, it is quite remarkable that the Laonong river roughly maintains a neutral sediment budget over 2 years, between 2015 and 2017, in the vicinity of the landslide.
-This means that the river mainly acts as a sediment transfer zone and that river incision and sediment evacuation occurring along the river is balanced by the sediment delivery occurring by the supply of landslide materials.
-This sediment supply may originate from the several large landslides triggered in the Paolai area by the 2009 Morakot typhoon (Lin et al., 2011) and the following massive sediment aggradation along fluvial valleys up to 10, 30 and even possibly 100 m (DeLisle and Yanites, 2018; Hsieh and Capart, 2013).
-Our results would thus suggest that the Laonong river has not yet recovered from this aggradation phase and that the landscape is still perturbed by the aftermath of Morakot typhoon, even 8 years after its occurrence.
-This exceeds the relaxation time of 6 years observed after the 1999 Chi-Chi earthquake using river suspended load (Hovius et al., 2011).
-But typhoon-triggered landslides occur every year in Taiwan, and global warming may intensify this process (Chiang and Chang, 2011).
-This could also build and maintain long-term sediment sources within the Taiwan range, which will keep supplying sediment into rivers even long after the Morakot-induced sources have been completely flushed.
+This corresponds to a particularly rapid evacuation of the sediment, especially in the alluvial context of the Laonong River, which is consistent with predictions obtained with a morphodynamic model by Croissant et al. (2017) for bedrock rivers.
+It is likely that the position of the landslide in the outer bank of a meander has favored sediment export efficiency.
+Despite this landslide activity, it is quite remarkable that the Laonong River roughly maintains a neutral sediment budget over 2 years between 2015 and 2017 in the vicinity of the landslide.
+This means that the river mainly acts as a sediment transfer zone and that river incision and sediment evacuation occurring along the river is balanced by